GFO 2

 Until GFO-2 becomes available, the Navy worked out a deal with NASA and the French space agency, CNES, to use data from their two jointly operated oceanography satellites, Jason 1 and Jason 2, until GFO-2 is operational.

 GFO 2 was planned to launch in January 2014 either on a commercially procured or government-provided launch vehicle, and have a six-year design life.
-It was deferred until 2016.
+Procurement of the satellite was deferred until at earliest 2016.
+It appears to have been cancelled.

 Nation: USA